40 Happy Facts That’ll Make Your Day a Little Better

 Fact: In Switzerland, it’s illegal to only own one guinea pig.

 Guinea pigs are social animals, so if you want to own one in Switzerland you need to also get a mate for it.
+We would like to propose that this law becomes international.

 Fact: Humans learn to laugh and smile before they can speak.